-The gray graduated filter and how it works
+The K150 grey graduated filter and how it works

 Graduated gray filters (GND filters) are a special type of graduated filter that are transparent at one end and darkened at the other end.
 The two surfaces converge in the middle of the filter, from clear to dark.
 This transition differs depending on the type of GND filter.
 The different types are described below for you.